-- 1First, they must admit they have a problem, and want to change.Nothing will work if these two things are not evident.Advertisement
+- 1Nothing will work if these two things are not evident.First, they must admit they have a problem, and want to change.Advertisement

-- 6Let him/her heal spiritually.Encourage him/her to develop a stronger relationship with God and learn, through inspiration, that material things are the things in this world that will make anyone happy.Advertisement
+- 6Encourage him/her to develop a stronger relationship with God and learn, through inspiration, that material things are the things in this world that will make anyone happy.Let him/her heal spiritually.Advertisement

 Questions and Answers